 Everyone does this to some extent.
 You take out your phone during your ten-minute break to check your message and end up scrolling through social media until it’s suddenly time to get back to work.
 The problem is those feeds are still showing you information through images, videos, texts, and captions.
 Your overworked brain is continuing to work and process that information instead of being able to recover so you can get back to work.

-The other problem is that is takes time to shift your brain back to work mode when you’re done.
-You end up needing a break from your break, and since that isn’t possible, you overwork your brain leaving your brain fatigued and exhausting at the end of the day.
+It takes time to shift your brain back to work mode when you’re done.
+You end up needing a break from your break, and since that isn’t possible, you overwork your brain leaving you fatigued and exhausted at the end of the day.
 If you don’t have specific break times and end up reaching for your phone or social media multiple times throughout your day as a break, you’re training your distraction muscles instead of your ability to focus.

 Instead, make sure you relax during your work breaks, no matter how long they are.
 Drink some water.
 Take a brief but brisk walk around the office or building.
 Look outside a window to alleviate eye strain.
 Or even take a power nap.